d9pouces/PolyArchiv/doc/source/configuration.rst

 Remote metadata storage
 -----------------------

-Most parameters for remote repositories can rely on time-based, or host-based, variables: for example, `remote_url = ssh://example.org/backups/{hostname}/{name}-{Y}-{m}.tar.gz`.
+Most parameters for backup points can rely on time-based, or host-based, variables: for example, `remote_url = ssh://example.org/backups/{hostname}/{name}-{Y}-{m}.tar.gz`.
 If you restore your data on a brand new machine, there is no way to determine the previous `hostname`, nor the time of the last backup (the `Y` and `m` values).